OpenDendro/dplR-workshop/docs/04-ssf.md

 ![](sfAnim.gif)<!-- -->

-One thing to note with these data is that the upturns and downturns at the ends of the chronology are persistent even though they shrink vastly in the later iterations.
+One thing to note with these data is that the upturns and downturns at either end of the chronology are persistent even though they shrink vastly in the later iterations.

 ## Changing the Detrending Method